What are the benefits of entity management? Why is it important?

 - Database security, including the issuance and discontinuance of user IDs for accessing the central system of record

-- Document filing and document retrieval, both in the entity’s country of formation and internationally
+- Document filing and retrieval, both in the entity’s country of formation and in other jurisdictions

 What typical benefits should an organization expect if they utilize entity managed services?